matteoborrotti/automaticlabeling/README.md

 - examples folder contains all the Python files for running an example based on distribution-based method and top words-based method and for computing all the performance metrics.

+Wordclouds folder contains all wordclouds for the 16 latent topics obtained applying LDA and CTM to the original data set.

 All the codes are developed and tested by Silvio Gerli and Teresa Cigna.
 For any enquires about the code please write to silvio.gerli@sinte.net or teresa.cigna@sinte.net.